mars137/InsightDataEngineer-FansiteAnalytics/README.md

 java-1.8.0_121-openjdk-devel.x86_64
 </pre>

-This solution also uses the [Apache Commons Lang jar](https://mvnrepository.com/artifact/org.apache.commons/commons-lang3/3.5) and [] So please download the [Guava jar](http://www.java2s.com/Code/Jar/g/Downloadguavajar.htm) to the director `./src/`, which is already included in this solution.
+This solution also uses the [Apache Commons Lang jar](https://mvnrepository.com/artifact/org.apache.commons/commons-lang3/3.5) and  [Guava jar](http://www.java2s.com/Code/Jar/g/Downloadguavajar.htm).
+So please download the to the directory `./src/`, which is already included in this solution.

 ##Code Introduction